plural-activism/plural-pride-walk/Script.md

 All of those topics are kept at an abstract level.
 Meaning, I will mention the existence of for example Medicalism, but I will not go into any details.

 I also used memes as one of the themes of this panel.
-If you prefer a more academic style, I'm sure you will find plenty of other interesting panels in this conference.
-And I genuinly want you to have a good time.
+If ya& prefer a more academic style, I'm sure ya& will find plenty of other interesting panels in this conference.
+And I genuinly want ya& to have a good time.

 ## Slide 3